-During this new period for the Czech jazz scene, one of the most famous groups was the SH Quartet, who regularly performed at Reduta, Prague’s first ever dedicated jazz club.
-This bar is open to this very day and visitors can still enjoy some amazing jazz performances here.
-Junior Trio were also immensely popular in this period and one of the members – Jan Hamr – went on to write the hugely successful theme tune to the hit US show Miami Vice.
+During this new period for the Czech jazz scene, one of the most famous groups was the SH Quartet, who regularly performed at Reduta, Prague’s first-ever dedicated jazz club.
+This bar is open to this very day, and visitors can still enjoy some amazing jazz performances here.
+Junior Trio was also immensely popular in this period, and one of the members – Jan Hamr – wrote the hugely successful theme tune to the hit US show Miami Vice.

-Nowadays the jazz scene in Prague is not quite as vibrant as it once was, although it is still possible to catch a number of great performances.
+Nowadays, the jazz scene in Prague is not quite as vibrant as it once was, although it is still possible to catch many great performances.
 One of the best contemporary jazz musicians in the city is Jiri Stivin, who was massively popular in the 1970s and still draws large crowds.
 Others, such as Emil Viklicky and Milan Svoboda, are also extremely popular.

 Jazz Clubs listing